-- Log in to FarmQA controller and select an enterprise.
+- Log in to your FarmQA Controller account as an enterprise administrator.

 Changing a role

-- To change a role select a user in the list shown below.
-This can be done at any level of the enterprise.
+- To change a role, select a user in any organization.

-- Next click the appropriate role from the drop down list.
+- Change the Role from the drop down list.
 The role change will take effect immediately.

-Enterprise Admin: This is the highest level of access within FarmQA Controller, users at this level can complete any task within the system.
-This role should be assigned to individuals in top management positions using FarmQA Controller.
+Enterprise Administrator: This is the highest level of access a user can be assigned within FarmQA Controller.
+Enterprise Administrators can complete any and all tasks within the system.
+This role should be assigned to the FarmQA product owner.